XRM-OSS/Xrm-WebApi-Client/README.md

 Requests are objects that base on the WebApiClient.Requests.Request base request.
 When wanting to send an already implemented request using Execute, you can either use the blank request (such as the WhoAmIRequest, that does not need any parameters), or in case it needs parameters, extend an existing request.

-Missing or custom action requests can be implemented as described [here](#not-yet-implemented-requests)
+Missing or custom action requests can be implemented as described [here](#not-yet-implemented-requests).

 Check the [wiki](https://github.com/DigitalFlow/Xrm-WebApi-Client/wiki) for a list of requests that are implemented in the current release and examples on how to send them!